k1tzu/TweetBot2/README.md

 git push heroku HEAD:master --force
 ```
 3. Then go to the app page in your heroku dashboard and turn on the dynos.

-# Sample Channel
-This channel is just a sample channel that streams the tweets from the Twitter accounts which are usually regular with Manchester United football club latest news and stuff.

-Just visit [This Telegram Channel](https://t.me/notachannelyouwannavisitv2) to check how the bot works